 - 1X point per dollar spent on all other purchases

-In short, you can supercharge your earning by using a combination Ultimate Rewards credit cards.
-And, since Chase points transfer directly to United, you can always top up your MileagePlus account when needed.
-If one of the other Chase transfer partners turns out to be a better fit for your trip, you can easily move your points to the right program.
+Maximize your miles earning by using a combination Ultimate Rewards credit cards.
+And, since Chase points transfer directly to United, you can always top up your MileagePlus account before you book an award.
+Cards that earn flexible points are often an excellent choice for their flexibility.
+If one of the other Chase transfer partners turns out to be a better fit for your trip, you can easily move your points to that program instead.

 Related: 22 Different Ways To Redeem Ultimate Rewards

-If you're part of Bilt Rewards, you can transfer Bilt points to United miles at a 1:1 ratio in increments of 1,000 points.
+If you're a member of Bilt Rewards, you can transfer Bilt Points to United miles at a 1:1 ratio in increments of 1,000 points.
 The Bilt Mastercard® is designed with renters in mind.
-This means that you can pay your rent without the usual fee for paying by credit card.
-You also can earn points on other purchases, and Bilt offers a once-a-month “Rent Day” promotion where you can earn bonus points.
+With this card, you can pay your rent without the usual transaction fee for paying by credit card.
+The Bilt card also earns points on other purchases, and Bilt offers a once-a-month “Rent Day” promotion where you can earn bonus points.
+However, note you need to use it five times per month to earn points.

 It is also possible to transfer Marriott Bonvoy points to United MileagePlus.
 None of the Marriott credit cards measure up to Ultimate Rewards in terms of earning potential.
-But it's great to have another option if you come up just short of the miles you need for an award ticket.
+It's generally only worth transferring Marriott points to airline miles to top off your airline account.
+However, Marriott's partnership with United is supercharged.
+If you transfer 60,000 Bonvoy points, you'll receive a total of 30,000 United miles after a bonus.
+That's an appealing 2:1 transfer rate.

 Earn miles on United flights